 We request that you vote your shares by proxy following the methods as instructed by the Notice: over the Internet, by telephone or by mail.
 If you choose to vote by mail, your shares will be voted in accordance with your voting instructions if the proxy card is received prior to or at the Annual Meeting.
-If you sign and return your proxy card but do not give voting instructions, your shares will be voted FOR (i) the election of each of the Company's two (2) nominees as Class III directors; (ii) the ratification of the appointment of Ernst & Young LLP as the independent registered public accounting firm for the Company for the fiscal year ending December 31, 2019; (iii) the approval, on a non-binding, advisory basis, of the compensation of our named executive officers; (iv) the frequency of "one year" as the preferred frequency with which we hold a non-binding, advisory vote on the compensation of our named executive officers; and (v) as the proxy holder deems advisable, in his or her discretion, on other matters that may properly come before the Annual Meeting.
+If you sign and return your proxy card but do not give voting instructions, your shares will be voted FOR (i) the election of each of the Company's three (3) nominees as Class I directors; (ii) the ratification of the appointment of Ernst & Young LLP as the independent registered public accounting firm for the Company for the fiscal year ending December 31, 2020; (iii) the approval, on a non-binding, advisory basis, of the compensation of our named executive officers; and (iv) as the proxy holder deems advisable, in his or her discretion, on other matters that may properly come before the Annual Meeting.